- New workflow definitions are created using the "Add Workflow" button

 [ It is permitted to create more than one workflow with the same name but it is not recommended as it can cause confusion with designers and agents alike. ]

-The new definition has automatically been locked for its creator (Simon Pledger) to edit
+- The new definition has automatically been locked for its creator (Alan Byrne) to edit (3).

-If an administrator wishes to rename a workflow this is achieved by editing the name inside the diagram editor and saving it as a draft change.
+If an administrator wishes to rename a workflow this is achieved by editing the name inside the workflow definition editor and saving it as a draft change.
 The name change will then only take effect after the draft workflow definition has been published.

 It is also possible to create a new workflow by cloning